Introduction

 Step 6: Test the Integration

-Test the integration using an application managed by Azure AD e.g. ServiceNow
+Test the integration using an application managed by Microsoft Entra ID e.g. ServiceNow

 Open the ServiceNow application URL: https://<<servicenow_tenant>>.service-now.com